paulsava/paulsava.github.io/src/blog/jan2025-physics-of-llms.md

 description: That one ICML tutorial that changed how I think about LLMs
 ---

-# That One ICML Tutorial Th at Changed How I Think About LLMs
+# That One ICML Tutorial That Changed How I Think About LLMs

 I spend too much time on Twitter.
 But somehow, I've managed to turn my feed into something actually worth reading, especially for research updates.
 That's where I found this ICML tutorial called [Physics of LLMs](https://physics.allen-zhu.com) while working on my thesis.
 It changed how I think about language models.